thecodingmachine/tdbm/doc/quickstart.md

 $list = $this->find("name LIKE '".$firstLetter.'%"' );
 ```

-<div class="alert alert-info">First of all, be writing this, you are introducing a security flaw in your application (namely: an SQL injection).
+<div class="alert alert-info">First of all, by writing this, you are introducing a security flaw in your application (namely: an SQL injection).
 Furthermore, TDBM performs a very complex analysis on your SQL query.
 It takes a lot of time.
 Hopefully, it is cached,
 so the cost of the analysis will be negligible in the long run.
 But if you append parameters in the SQL query instead
 of using parameters, TDBM will not be able to find the query in the cache.
 The cache will grow with useless queries